wazo-communication/developers.wazo.io/docs/sdk-librairies/plugins-js-sdk/plugins-apis.md

 #### `onCallAnswered`

-Listener when an incoming call is answered by the current user.
+Listener to detect when an incoming call is answered by the current user.
 Useful to react on a call event from `backgroundScript` file.

 ```js
 app.onCallAnswered = (call: Call) =>  {};